Vintage Murder: Plot summary

 Meanwhile, Alleyn falls smitten with Carolyn Dacres and works to clear her name.
 He confronts her about the tiki and she admits that she is the one who replaced the weight on the contraption.
 She knew about her husband's surprise for her birthday and after the murder, she placed the small weight on the device to make it look a simple accident when the weights were mixed up.
 She did so to protect Hailey Hambeldon, an actor who has thrice asked Carolyn to leave her husband and marry him.
 She insists Hailey is innocent but believes the police would suspect him.
 She accidentally dropped the tiki backstage and this is the vital clue Alleyn needs to solve the case since he now knows the murderer never had to go back up to the contraption after the murder.

 The murderer is George Mason.
 Mason was heavily indebted due to a number of failed projects and he needed his inheritance from Meyer.
 Although several people claimed to see Mason the entire day before the murder, they are actually incorrect.
 Mason allegedly spent the afternoon in his office at the back of the theater.
 Several people saw him there but not the entire time.
 He escaped the theater through the back entrance, circled around and removed the weight from the device to set it off balance.
 He returned to the office the same way.
-Other character claimed it was impossible for Mason to visit the contraption because they were in the area.
+Other characters claimed it was impossible for Mason to visit the contraption because they were in the area.
 However as Alleyn explains, Mason used a series of opened doors and large props to bounce around the area undetected.